-Never ever undertake a lorry or bus on the left hand side, especially if you are at a junction.
+Never undertake a lorry on the left hand side, especially if you are at a junction.

 Don’t do this even if there is a cycle lane and an advanced stop line tempting you to sneak through to the front of a queue of traffic.
 Remember, you are in the driver’s blind spot and if the vehicle turns, you will have no escape.
 Far better to wait a few seconds behind the HGV than risk being crushed.

 If you must overtake, do it on the right and allow plenty of room for unexpected movements.
 Also beware of oncoming traffic and be prepared to move back in if something is coming the other way.

 The eyes have it

 Making eye contact with other road users, particularly at junctions, side roads and on roundabouts, may tell you if the driver has seen you or not.
 Develop 360 degree vision and scan the road surface continuously for defects such as potholes.